akshaygouda0707/akshaygouda0707/README.md

 - 👋 Hi, I’m @akshaygouda0707
-- 👀 I’m interested in ...Google ,microsoft,amzon,oracle,fb development
+- 👀 I’m interested in ...Open-source
-- 🌱 I’m currently learning ...engineering
+- 🌱 I’m currently looking ..Job
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Devs
-- 📫 How to reach me ...akshaygouda0707@gmail.com
+- 📫 How to reach me ...https://www.linkedin.com/in/akshay-g-gouda-1bb424202

 <!---
 akshaygouda0707/akshaygouda0707 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.